Before I start with these Vienna pictures, I want to confess that Vienna wasn’t on my original travel itinerary.

-And well, there seems to be no royal way to explore this tiny beautiful city, then from inside a horse carriage.
+And well, there seems to be no royal way to explore this tiny beautiful city, than from inside a horse carriage.

 Take a ride in one of them and you will certainly get some of the most impressive Instagram-perfect Vienna photos.

-I, however, only clicked other people and the carriages from the outside.
+I, however, only clicked with other people and the carriages from the outside.

-The Spanish School of Riding, in Vienna, is the only institution in the world where the classic equestrian skills (Haute école) has been preserved and is still practised in its original form.
+The Spanish School of Riding, in Vienna, is the only institution in the world where the classic equestrian skills (Haute école) have been preserved and are still practised in their original form.

 The Spanish school, other than the Opera House is the only few places where you are not allowed to click pictures in Vienna unless you have special permission.

 Another thing is that both the places have a very expensive ticket (but with a trick).
 For example, the price for a seat in The State Opera House in Vienna is over EUR 150, but if don’t mind standing during the performance you can buy a standing ticket that costs less than EUR 5.
 Check this Vienna budget guide for more such tips, or check my standard Europe Budget Travel Tips.

 The tramway network in Vienna (Straßenbahn) is one of the longest in the world.
-It has more than 30 lines and some of them have some underground stretches.
+It has more than 30 lines and some of them have underground stretches.
 But among all, lines 1 and 2 are the most useful for tourists, because they take you around Ringstrasse, and make some stops by emblematic buildings like the Opera, Hofburg Palace, the Parliament or the Stock Exchange building.

 As seen from Rathausplatz, right across the street (on Ringstrasse) is the popular Austrian National Theatre called Burgtheater, which is regarded as one of the most important German-language theatres in the world.